-The Computer Fraud and Abuse Act (CFAA) also establishes civil and criminal penalties for knowingly or intentionally accessing either a protected computer (without authorisation) or exceeding their authorised level of access.
+The Computer Fraud and Abuse Act (CFAA) also establishes civil and criminal penalties for knowingly or intentionally either accessing a protected computer (without authorisation) or exceeding the authorised level of access.

-The trade secret owner still must take reasonable steps to maintain the secrecy of the trade secret to retain trade secret protection.
-For example, the licensing agreement may contain a confidentiality restriction or a nondisclosure provision.
+The trade secret owner must still take reasonable steps to maintain the secrecy of the trade secret in order to retain trade secret protection.
+For example, the licensing agreement may contain a confidentiality restriction or a non-disclosure provision.